How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Quality checks: [How to verify automation is working]

-This document goes to the automation specialist.
-They build exactly what you specified.
-No guessing.
-No back-and-forth revisions.
-First-time correct.
+This document goes to the automation specialist, and they build exactly what you specified—no guessing, no back-and-forth revisions, just first-time correct automation.

 This connects to The Quality Transfer—systematizing processes before delegating or automating.